mrhoseah/dolphin/README.md

 ## 🙏 Acknowledgments

-- Inspired by Laravel's elegant architecture
+- Taking inspiration from productive web frameworks
 - Built with Go's performance and concurrency
 - Integrates with [Raptor](https://github.com/mrhoseah/raptor) for migrations
 - Uses modern Go libraries and best practices